Palm Springs Aerial Tramway

-Coming from the west, you enter California's westernmost finger of the Sonoran Desert -- the Coachella Valley -- which emerges from San Gorgonio Pass between the San Jacinto Mountains to the South and the San Bernardino Mountains to the north.
+Coming from the west, you enter California's westernmost finger of the Sonoran Desert -- the Coachella Valley -- which emerges from San Gorgonio Pass between the San Jacinto Mountains to the south and the San Bernardino Mountains to the north.
 The pass crosses Interstate 10 about 25 miles east of the Riverside/San Bernardino area.

 Palm Springs, the westernmost outpost of civilization in California's Sonoran Desert, lies just southeast another 20 miles or so, nestled against the base of the San Jacinto range.
 From I-10 exit at California Route 111, and after another 9 miles, take a right at Tramway Road and drive 3 1/2 miles up Chino Canyon.

 At 9:58 we boarded the car, where 50-60 of us stood together comfortably.
-There are no seats; we remain standing throughout the journey up the mountain.
+There are no seats; we remained standing throughout the journey up the mountain.
 At 10:00 AM sharp, we slid from the boarding dock and began our ascent up the mountain.

 I headed out the back side of Mountain Station and descended the switch-backed sidewalk for 200 yards to Long Valley.
-To the right is the ranger station, where permits are issued to those wishing to engage in serious hiking, backpacking and camping, including the ascent to the peak of Mt.
+To the right was the ranger station, where permits are issued to those wishing to engage in serious hiking, backpacking and camping, including the ascent to the peak of Mt.
 San Jacinto itself, the second highest mountain peak in southern California at 10,804 feet.

 To the left, a very easy, 3/4-mile self-guided nature trail forms a loop through the Arctic -Alpine zone of firs, oaks and numerous evergreens.
-I pull out my free brochure "Long Valley Discovery Trail" that I picked up inside Mountain Station, and read about the marked stops along the trail.
+I pulled out my free brochure "Long Valley Discovery Trail" that I picked up inside Mountain Station, and read about the marked stops along the trail.

-After an easy jaunt along both trails, a peak inside the ranger station and a rest at one of the overlooks, I returned to Mountain Station, ordered lunch and sat on the terrace overlooking the desert below and to read the items I had collected along the way.
+After an easy jaunt along both trails, a peek inside the ranger station and a rest at one of the overlooks, I returned to Mountain Station, ordered lunch and sat on the terrace overlooking the desert below and read the items I had collected along the way.
 I learned the following.

 The Tram Story

-Credit for conceiving the Tramway project goes to Francis Crocker, manager of the California Electric Power Company, who came to Palm Springs in 1932.
+Credit for conceiving the tramway project goes to Francis Crocker, manager of the California Electric Power Company, who came to Palm Springs in 1932.
 At that time, there were only a couple hundred people living in Palm Springs.
 It had one cafe, one grocery, one drug store and a small branch bank.
 There was no air conditioning in those days, and Crocker thought it would be wonderful to travel quickly up to the mountain where it was cool.

 He said so, and kept saying so, even though, at first, most folks though the notion preposterous.
 But he eventually enlisted local supporters, including Earl Coffman, owner of the Desert Inn, Palm Springs' first and most famous resort hotel.